civican/legisinfo/42-1/bills/C-76/bill_text.md

 ### Section 150

-  **(1)** Every elector who is admitted to vote shall be given a ballot by the election officer referred to in subsection 143(1),**after that election officer has placed on the back of the ballot, in the space indicated in Form 3 of Schedule 1, the number of the elector's polling division**.
+  **(1)** Every elector who is admitted to vote shall be given a ballot by the election officer referred to in subsection 143(1), after that election officer has placed on the back of the ballot, in the space indicated in Form 3 of Schedule 1, the number of the elector's polling division.

   **(2)** The election officer shall explain to each elector how to indicate his or her choice and fold the ballot so that its serial number and the initials of the election officer who initialed the ballot are visible and shall direct the elector to return the marked and folded ballot.